Kasey Nightingale, LMSW

 Kasey is currently working toward full clinical licensure and divides her time between private practice and community-based support roles.
 She remains committed to helping clients feel seen, understood, and capable of meaningful change.

-She offers both in-person and virtual therapy sessions at the Fort View office, with flexible availability, including evenings.
-If you’re looking for support in building a more connected and fulfilling life, reach out to schedule a consultation today.
+She offers both in-person and virtual therapy sessions at the Fort View office, with flexible availability including evenings.
+If you're ready to build a more connected and fulfilling life, reach out to schedule a consultation today.

 I have training in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Internal Family Systems (IFS), Acceptance and Commitment Therapy (ACT), and Mindfulness-Based Cognitive Therapy (MBCT).
 I also utilize motivational interviewing, somatic awareness, and person-centered approaches to support clients in building insight, strengthening coping strategies, and reconnecting with their sense of agency.